Derek Schuurman’s biography

 The Dutch immigrant heritage in which both I and my wife were raised was shaped by the Reformed tradition, one that believed faith was comprehensive and ought to inform every square inch.
 This tradition can be traced back to John Calvin and St. Augustine, but found fertile soil in the Netherlands during the era when my grandparents were born, in the time of Abraham Kuyper and Herman Bavinck.
 The tradition was transplanted to North America and elsewhere in the later half of the twentieth century, and continues to this day.

-Much of my teaching, books, and writing is informed by this “Neo-Calvinist” tradition.
-In particular, I have found helpful resources in Kuyper, Bavinck, Dooyeweerd, as well as more recent Reformed scholars.
-These resources provide helpful tools for thinking about engaging issues arising in modern technology (as an example, see this article on Kuyper and Technology).
-My wife was the one who originally encouraged me to follow a calling into teaching and writing about faith and technology, for which I am grateful.
+My wife was the one who originally encouraged me to follow a calling into teaching and writing, for which I will always be grateful.
 My hope is that I can help equip another generation (or two) of students to think deeply, act justly, and live wholeheartedly as agents of renewal in the area of technology.